-- 4. Determine which relationships (or fields) change during planning. - Planning entity: the class (or classes) that changes during solving.
-In this example, it is the class Process. - Planning variable: the property (or properties) of a planning entity class that changes during solving.
-In this example, it is the property computer on the class Process. - Planning solution: the class that represents a data set and contains all planning entities.
+- 4. Determine which relationships (or fields) change during planning. - Planning entity: The class (or classes) that Planner can change during solving.
+In this example, it is the class Process, because Planner can assign processes to computers. - Problem fact: A class representing input data that Planner can not change. - Planning variable: The property (or properties) of a planning entity class that changes during solving.
+In this example, it is the property computer on the class Process. - Planning solution: The class that represents a solution to the problem.
+This class must represent the full data set and contain all planning entities.
 In this example that is the class CloudBalance.